 The Project of Evolving Consciousness

-According to the developmental political philosophy7 that animates my think tank—the Institute for Cultural Evolution—most humans can indeed be encouraged to evolve their consciousness by expanding the scope of what they are able to value.8 Our concept of human development therefore includes not only character growth, but also the individual growth that results from participating in more evolved forms of culture.
+According to the integral philosophy that animates my organization—the Developmental Politics Project—most humans can indeed be encouraged to evolve their consciousness by expanding the scope of what they are able to value.7 Our concept of human development therefore includes not only character growth, but also the individual growth that results from participating in more evolved forms of culture.
 While human cultural growth is not simply linear or straightforwardly hierarchical, the historical development of human culture does evince growth in values.
 For example, cultures “grow in goodness” when they expand the scope of those worthy of moral consideration—from ethnocentric forms of morality, to more world-centric conceptions of those who “count.”
 Cultures likewise “grow in truth” when they expand their understanding of the natural world through science and know-how.
 Again, consciousness and culture coevolve.
 Which means that by fostering the further evolution of our cultural values, we can simultaneously advance the average level of psychological development among the members of our society.
 In short, we can and should work to evolve human nature by working to evolve human culture.

-In fact, the idea that culture and consciousness coevolve represents the Institute for Cultural Evolution’s guiding principle.
+In fact, the idea that culture and consciousness coevolve represents the Developmental Politics Project’s guiding principle.
 Working for the evolution of culture and consciousness summarizes the higher purpose that inspires us, and the vision that drives the strategy of our organization.
 Part of what makes fostering the evolution of culture and consciousness such an exciting idea is the related insight that almost every human problem is, at least partially, a problem of consciousness.
 And this insight reveals how a solution to almost every problem in the world can be achieved by raising or evolving consciousness by evolving culture.

 For example, notwithstanding recent legislative progress, the issue of climate change remains inadequately addressed by America’s government.
 Despite a sense of acute urgency on the part of progressives, global warming is not a high priority for most American voters, and many on the right actively oppose measures to reduce carbon pollution.
 These voters on the right see climate change as a progressive issue, and so their opposition is more to progressivism in general than to the climate change issue in particular.
 The issue of climate change has thus become a casualty of America’s culture war, and the culture war is primarily a conflict at the level of values.
 Ameliorating the culture war accordingly entails reconciling and integrating conflicting cultural values by expanding the scope of what Americans are actually able to value.